 - Do not include a photo of yourself unless specifically asked.
 In many countries, including the UK and US, you should not include a photo of yourself on your CV/resume.
 Companies don’t want you to do it, as it opens them up to liability, and there is absolutely nothing for you to gain by doing so – plus, you are making it easier for firms to discriminate against you, either implicitly or explicitly.

-- Do not use any fancy graphic or artistic CV format, unless your Project Manager position also has some element of graphic design in the job description.
+- Do not use any fancy graphic or artistic CV format.
 Most CVs come in a standard format, allowing Application Tracking Software, recruiters and hiring managers to easily pick out the key pieces of information they need quickly based on their experience.
 If you throw them a CV in an artistic format, they are more likely to get annoyed and throw your application away.
 This is not a situation where standing out is good.
 You want your skills/experience to be noted, not your CV format.

 - Do not include your previous salaries.
 This will severely impact your negotiation abilities down the line.

 Showcase your unique artistic perspective.
 Include examples of how your vision has positively influenced past projects.